hoangduong-coder/material-chatbot-frontend/README.md

 yarn install
 ```

 2. Create `.env` file with the correct credentials to access Azure service.
+(Contact me at [my email](hoangduongphantri@gmail.com) to get the environment variables file.
 3. Run the program by `npm` or `yarn` in the development mode.:

 ```